West Bletchley

-West Bletchley is a district and civil parish that covers the western part of Bletchley, a constituent town of Milton Keynes in Buckinghamshire, England.
+West Bletchley is a civil parish that covers the western part of Bletchley, a constituent town of Milton Keynes in Buckinghamshire, England.
 The parish consists of that part of Bletchley which is south of Standing Way/H8 (A421), west of the West Coast Main Line, and north of Water Eaton Brook.
 The remainder of Bletchley is combined with Fenny Stratford to form the parish of Bletchley and Fenny Stratford.

 Geography

 West Bletchley contains three major residential districts with parish council wards within them.
 These wards/estates include: